 A further study from The Conference Board, titled “DNA of Engagement: How Organizations Can Foster Employee Ownership of Engagement”, found this disengagement is costing companies around $450-550 billion each year.

-So, how exactly will call centers engage their employees in 2019?
+So, how exactly will an outsourced call centers engage their employees in 2019?
 Advantage Communications has listed four ways:

 1 - Improving the overall employee experience